Quantcast

 • In Baja, California, in 1991, astronomers were surprised by the weeping and wailing of hotel staff, who were terrified by the onset of darkness.

-There are many more examples, but the human response that stands out the most is related to pregnancy …
+There are many more examples, but the human response that stands out the most is related to pregnancy…

-Solar Eclipse and Pregnancy Superstitions
+A Total Eclipse and Superstitions

 Many ancient people worried that an eclipse caused pregnancy issues such as blindness, cleft lips, and birthmarks.

 Even today, there are some beliefs in superstitions!
-Pregnant women are sometimes warned to stay inside, not eat, not carry sharp objects, and not eat cooked food from prior to the eclipse.
+Pregnant women are sometimes warned to stay inside, not eat, not carry sharp objects, and not eat cooked food prior to the eclipse.

 Eclipse as a Good Luck Charm